sweng-epfl/public/exams/2022/exam-1/ReadMe.md

 repo will be terminated at that time.

 There are two kinds of questions in this exam: free-form theory questions and coding questions.
 For free-form theory questions, answer in the space indicated by question marks `???`; do not modify any other part of the file.
 For coding questions, answer in the files mentioned in the question; do not touch any other files.
 Failure to follow these instructions will result in the deduction of points.

+> [!IMPORTANT]
+> If you use an IDE such as IntelliJ, make sure to import each code question on its own
+> by importing its build.gradle file.
+If you import the entire exam as a project instead, you will get build errors.

+> [!TIP]
-Remember to push often, every time you have improved your exam.
+> Remember to push often, every time you have improved your exam.
 Check the `Actions` tab to make sure that what you pushed compiles.

 The exam is worth 100 points in total, and it consists of five questions plus a feedback survey: